 - Covering too much ground- I wanted to see it all but shouldn’t have planned to see so much when I knew I needed to be back in NY at a certain time.
 I felt rushed and tired at the end of the trip, causing me to skip out on a few states I now regret.

 - Not bringing enough water- I had enough drinking water, but I should have planned to get more for dishes, washing my face and brushing my teeth.
 I was worried to run out of water which forced me to eat more junk food so I wouldn’t have to waste water on dishes and dehydrated foods.

 - Buying too many supplies- I thought of it all but didn’t end up using it all.
 I wish I would have bought some items (Jackery solar charger, pop-up toilet, wool blanket, multiple fuel canisters) if I needed them rather than upfront.
 I have plenty of space in my car to store everything but it would have been nice to save some money on unnecessary supplies.

 YES!
 I still have to make it back to FL.
 I’m planning another car-camping road trip beginning in October from NY.
 I’m driving through the northeast during fall foliage season before I make my down south through some of the last 7 states I have yet to visit (DE, WV, KY) and a few more I’m anxious to go back to (NC, TN, VT, CT).
 I plan to car camp the whole way for at least 30 days straight, ending back home in Miami, FL.

 Thanks for reading!
 I hope you enjoyed this article.
-If you are interested in learning more about car camping and road trips take a look at my other road trip articles in the links below.
-If you have any questions please ask away in the comments.
+If you are interested in learning more about car camping and road trips, look at my other road trip articles in the links below.
+Also, if you have any questions, please ask in the comments.
 I am always happy to help in any way I can!
 Follow me on Instagram @Seeing__Sam and subscribe to my email list to stay up to date on all my adventures.

 - How to Plan a Cross-Country Car Camping Road Trip